-As mentioned previously, amendments to the zoning code create a Station Area overlay zone to accomplish the following:
+As mentioned previously, recommended amendments to the zoning code will create a station area overlay zone intended to accomplish the following:

-- Maintain the Manufacturing (M) designation as the base zone and describe the boundary of applicability for the overlay. - Adopt an appropriate mix of uses for the Station Area and allow uses beyond what would be permitted by the M Zone. - Generally support intensification of uses in the Station Area with a focus on increasing employment densities near the Tacoma Station. - Identify four distinct subareas within the Station Area overlay boundary: - Subarea 1: the area south of the Tacoma Station and north of Springwater Corridor - Subarea 2: the area west of McLoughlin Boulevard and north of Ochoco Street. - Subarea 3: the area east of McLoughlin, between Beta Street and Springwater Corridor - Subarea 4: the area east of McLoughlin, south of Beta Street
+- Maintain the Manufacturing (M) designation as the base zone and describe the boundary of applicability for the overlay.
+The boundary will be the Project Study Area as shown in the Station Area Plan. - Create an appropriate mix of uses for the station area and allow uses beyond what would be permitted by the M Zone (this assumes the city plans to amend the M Zone as discussed in Section iii). - Generally support intensification of uses in the Project Study Area with a focus on increasing employment densities near the Tacoma Station. - Identify four distinct subareas within the station area overlay boundary: - " Subarea 1: the area south of the Tacoma Station and north of Springwater Corridor - " Subarea 2: the area west of McLoughlin Boulevard and north of Ochoco Street. - " Subarea 3: the area east of McLoughlin, between Beta Street and Springwater Corridor - " Subarea 4: the area east of McLoughlin, south of Beta Street

-These subareas will have different land uses and characteristics, which is reflected in the permitted use lists and development standards for each subarea.
-The types of uses to be permitted are generally described in Section 2 of this Plan and are listed in Appendix E, as noted below.
+These subareas are expected to have different land uses and characteristics, which will be reflected in the permitted use lists and development standards for each subarea.
+The types of uses to be permitted are generally described in Section 2 of this Plan and are listed in Appendix G, as noted below.

-- Identify and reference street design cross sections that are included in the Station Area Plan. - Apply building design standards, in appropriate subareas, to encourage new development that caters to local residents and employees while preserving the industrial character of the district.
+- Identify or reference street design cross sections that are included in the Station Area Plan. - Establish building design standards, in appropriate subareas, to encourage new development that caters to local residents and employees while preserving the industrial character of the district.
 In other subareas, design standards intended to support a more pedestrian-oriented retail/commercial environment may be appropriate.

-Appendix E includes code language for the Tacoma Station Overlay Zone, located in Chapter 19.400 Overlay Zones and Special Areas.
+Appendix G includes draft code language for the Tacoma Station Overlay Zone, which would likely be located in Chapter 19.400 Overlay Zones and Special Areas.
+The draft language assumes the station area overlay would comprise a new sub section at the end of the chapter.